Roy Clarke: Career

-In 2013, Clarke resurrected Open All Hours for a sequel series, Still Open All Hours starring David Jason.
-Six series were broadcast.
+In 2013, aged in his eighties, Clarke revived Open All Hours for a sequel series, Still Open All Hours, starring David Jason.
+Six series were broadcast from 2013 to 2019, before the COVID-19 pandemic interrupted the scheduling of its seventh series.
 In 2016, Clarke created a prequel to Keeping Up Appearances titled Young Hyacinth.
 The one-off episode premiered on 2 September 2016 on BBC One.